 - Vizia – Import a video from YouTube or Wistia.
 At any point in the video, easily insert polls and questions to check for understanding..
 Students play the video, it stops where you’ve inserted a question.
 Students need to answer or skip questions to proceed.
 Results can be added to a Google sheet, along with student name.

 - Kahoot – “Create, play and share fun learning games for any subject, for all ages, for free!”
 Very popular and lots of fun.
+NOTE: Watch out for students hijacking Kahoot with fake accounts.

 - Quizziz – Somewhat similar to Kahoot with some different options.
 Both are great for quiz like games in class.
 Short video from Tony Vincent demo-ing how it works.